JerilynFranz/python-gen-tries/docs/source/index.rst

 .. note::

-   This project is under active development and the API may change.
+   This project is under active development and the API is still subject to change.
    Please refer to the documentation for the most up-to-date information.

 Contents